-Private Medicaid Plans Receive Billions in Tax Dollars, With Little Oversight
+Private Medicaid Plans Receive Billions In Tax Dollars, With Little Oversight

 Industry officials insist that managed care saves money and improves care.
 Medicaid Health Plans of America, an industry trade group, points to a study showing that health plans nationally saved the Medicaid program $7.1 billion in 2016.

-Jeff Myers, the group's chief executive, said health plans also can help modernize the program, created more than half a century ago, by upgrading technology and adopting fresh approaches to managing complex patients.
+Health plans also say they can help modernize the program, created more than half a century ago, by upgrading technology and adopting fresh approaches to managing complex patients.

 Getting it right has big implications for patients and taxpayers alike, but the results in many states aren't reassuring.